pcarleton/typescript-starter/README.md

 `typescript-starter` with their package name and change the appropriate fields in the `package.json`.

+## Setup

+Create a `.tsdrc` file in the directory with a GitHub API token.
+A personal access can be generated at [Settings > Personal access tokens](https://github.com/settings/tokens).
+This token is used by TSD to access type definitions for libraries like mocha.

 ## Commands

 The default is to use simple npm scripts instead of `gulp` or `grunt` because